learnk8s/knote-js/04_deploying_to_the_cloud.md

 kubectl get pods --all-namespaces
 ```

-You should see 9 Pods — the 3 Pods of your application and six system Pods.
+You should see 9 Pods — the 3 Pods that are part of your application (`minio`, `mongo` and `knote`) and 6 system Pods.

 > Kubernetes runs some system Pods on your worker nodes in the `kube-system` namespace.
 These Pods count against the limit too.
 The `--all-namespaces` flag outputs the Pods from all namespaces of the cluster.

-_So, how many replicas of the Knote Pod can you run in the cluster?_
+_So, how many replicas of the `knote` Pod can you run in the cluster?_

+Let's do some math.

-8 Pods are _not_ Knote Pods, and 58 is the maximum number of Pods that can run in the cluster.
+58 is the maximum number of Pods that can run in the cluster.

+You have:
+- 6 system pods
+- 1 pod for `minio`
+- 1 pod for `mongo`

-Hence, there can be up to 50 replicas of the Knote Pod.
+That means that you can have **up to 50 replicas** of the `knote` Pod.

-Let's exceed this limit on purpose to observe what happens.
+_Let's exceed this limit on purpose to observe what happens._

 Scale your Knote app to 60 replicas: